 The October 2016 Perihelion was delayed a month.
 Sam could only be administered so much pain medication, so it took some time in physical therapy before Sam was finally sent home.
 (Yes, his dog is overjoyed.)
 Founded in 1967 by Sam Bellotto and Eric Jones as college students who published Dean Koontz before anyone else did, and scoring interviews with Asimov and others, Perihelion resumed publication in November, 2012.
 Fitting that after the October near-death incident, Perihelion will resume in November, 2016, with an all-new issue full of fresh, original stories, reviews, comics, articles, and artwork by Peter Saga, one of my personal favorites.
 A little bird told me PENGUINS find their way onto the November cover. #Ican’tWait!

-A review of Joseph Green’s anthology will go live the twelfth of November.
+A review of Joseph Green’s anthology is coming soon.
 Yes, *the* Joseph Green, a peer of Asimov, Clarke, and all those golden-agers, is still writing!
 He has a new novel coming down the pike, and he’ll anthologize half a dozen short stories written in recent years as Perihelion exclusives. #GottaLoveJoeGreen!

 Wildside Press (4-Sept-2016)